modin-project/modin/docs/developer/architecture.rst

 Modin's modules layout is shown below.
 Click on the links to deep dive into Modin's internal implementation details.
-The documentation covers most modules, with more docs being added everyday! by documentation for now, the rest is coming soon...).
+The documentation covers most modules, with more docs being added everyday!

 .. parsed-literal::
    ├───.github